A Global Census of Metals in the Universe: Abstract

 \section{Abstract}

-We present a global census of metals in the Universe and their evolution with cosmic time, synthesizing robust estimates of metals in stars, hot intra-cluster gas, and gaseous absorbers tracing neutral gas as well as ionized gas in the circumgalactic and intergalactic media.
-We observe a 13-fold increase in stellar metal mass density from $z\sim2.5$ to 0.7, over which time stars emerge as the most important metal reservoir at low redshifts, housing $\sim31\%$ of the total expected metal density at $z\sim0.1$.
+We present a census of the mass density of metals and their evolution with cosmic time on a global scale throughout the Universe, synthesizing robust estimates of metals in stars, hot intra-cluster gas, and gaseous absorbers tracing neutral gas as well as ionized gas in the circumgalactic and intergalactic media.
+We observe an order of magnitude increase in the stellar metal mass density from $z\sim2.5$ to 0.7, over which time stars emerge as the most important metal reservoir at low redshifts, housing $\sim30\%$ of the total expected metal density at $z\sim0.1$.
 Hot virialized intracluster/intragroup gas accounts for $\sim15\%$ and 10\% of metals at $z\sim0.1$ and 0.7, respectively.
-Using metallicity measurements from CCC, KODIAQ-Z, and HD-LLS surveys covering redshifts $z<1$ to $z\sim2$--3.5, we investigate the global distribution of metals in extragalactic ionized gas as a function of \HI\ column density.
+Using metallicity measurements from CCC, KODIAQ-Z, and HD-LLS surveys covering redshifts $z<1$ to $z\sim2$--3.5, we investigate the global distribution of metals in extragalactic cool ionized gas as a function of \HI\ column density.
 During the period from $z\approx3$ to $z<1$, the global metal density of cool ($T\sim10^{4-5}$ K) gas has doubled.
 However, the fractional contribution of the ionized gas to the total expected metal density decreased from $\sim20\%$ at $z\sim3$ to $\sim4\%$ at $z<1$.
 The cosmic metal density of all gas phases has increased with cosmic time, reflecting an ``inside-out'' metal dispersion by feedback mechanisms and galactic outflows.